 Ginger is one of the most popular herbs used worldwide.
 This herb is a rich source of antioxidants, mainly due to the active component, gingerol.
 And it may also help to strengthen the immune system and lower blood pressure.
 Like peppermint tea, ginger is helpful in relieving nausea and symptoms of morning sickness for some individuals.
 Not sure how to incorporate ginger root into your pregnancy diet?

 This herb is a delicious and nutritious seasoning for almost any stir-fry dish or over oven-roasted vegetables.
 It can also be consumed in the form of tea.
 There is no conclusive evidence to support recommending ginger supplementation during pregnancy although you may find small amounts in some prenatal vitamins.
+Try a cup of ginger tea or ginger chews for treating nausea.

 Lemon Balm